Checklist for applications for clinical trials with medical devices

 If there are sponsors, describe:

-2. Name of sponsors, including amount for each sponsor (fixed sum and/or per trial subject).
+Names of sponsors, including the amount for each sponsor (fixed sum and/or per participant)

-4. Whether the support is paid directly to the researcher, their department/institute, research fund or other (for researchers in RVK Southern Denmark, the account number the support amount is included on must be stated).
+3. Whether the support is paid directly to the researcher, their department/institute, research fund, or another entity (for researchers at RVK Syddanmark, provide the account number where the support is deposited)

-2. How much will participants be paid proportionately if they withdraw early
+2. How much participants will be reimbursed proportionally if they withdraw early

 3. Other benefits – economic value

-4. For trial patients, you must account for the requirements in Appendix 1 being met.
+4. For trial patients, justify that the requirements in Appendix 1 are met.

-See also the standard Guidelines for giving oral participant information.
+See also the standard Guidelines for Oral Participant Information.

-Describe the recruitment as well as the procedure for oral information and receipt of consent:
+Describe recruitment and the procedure for providing oral information and obtaining consent:

-1. How the trial subjects are recruited (posting, advertisement, recruitment letter, internet, social media or via records)
+1. How participants are recruited (e.g., via posters, advertisements, recruitment letters, internet, social media, or medical records)

-2. How the first contact to the trial subject is made
+2. How the initial contact with the participant occurs

-1. Where, when and by whom the oral and written information is given
+1. Where, when, and by whom oral and written information is provided

-2. How it is ensured that the conversation takes place undisturbed.
+2. How it is ensured that the conversation occurs in private

-3. How the right to a companion is ensured.
+3. How the right to have an assistant is ensured in practice

-4. What reflection time there will be between giving oral and written information and obtaining informed consent.
+4. The waiting period between providing oral and written information and obtaining informed consent

 Describe:

-1. Why risks, either in themselves or in relation to the benefits of the trial, are indefensible and
+1. Why the risks, either in isolation or in relation to the benefits of the trial, are justifiable, and

-2. Why the therapeutic benefit for trial subjects or future patients justifies the trial.
+2. Why the therapeutic benefit for participants or future patients justifies the trial.

-1. Whether the trial is covered by patient compensation, or whether an independent insurance has been taken out.
+1. Whether the trial is covered by the patient compensation scheme, or if an independent insurance policy has been taken out.

 3. Synopsis requirements

-4. The trial's method, design and investigation procedures, including information about any research biobank
+4. Method, Design, and Investigation Procedures of the Trial, including information about any research biobank

-9. Same requirements as for protocol point 12
+The same requirements as for protocol item 12

 4. Requirements for participant information

-The date and version number must be applied to the document, and every time changes are made.
+The date and version number must be added to the document and each time changes are made.

-The written participant information should describe the following:
+The written participant information must describe the following:

-2. Inquiry to participate in a clinical trial
+2. Request to participate in a clinical trial

-4. Method and practical organization of the trial
+4. Method and practical organisation of the test

-1. What risks, side effects, complications, disadvantages and burdens in the short or long term can be anticipated - including radiation risks
+1. The foreseeable risks, side effects, complications, disadvantages and strains in the short or long term – including radiation risks – and their expected frequency

 2. Possible safety measures

-3. It should be stated that there may be unforeseen risks and burdens associated with the trial.
+3. It must be stated that there may be unforeseen risks and strains associated with the testing.

-6. What is the standard treatment, and are there are other treatment options?
+6. What is the standard treatment and are there other options for treatment?

-If information from the patient journal is to be used for the project, it must be stated:
+7. If information from the patient record is to be used for the project, it must state:

-1. Which information is needed and for what purpose
+1. What information is to be used and its purpose

-2. That the trial subject's consent gives the trial responsible, sponsor and his representative direct access to relevant health information in the journal in order to be able to carry out, monitor and control the trial
+2. That the subject's consent gives the investigator, sponsor and his/her representative direct access to relevant health information in the medical record in order to conduct, monitor and control the study

 8. Processing of personal data

-1. Describe that in the trial personal data will be processed.
-State that the Data Protection Act and the General Data Protection Regulation are complied with (Be aware of the duty to provide information (about the rights of the data subjects), which applies according to the General Data Protection Regulation, see the Data Inspectorate's guide on this)
+1. Describe that personal data will be processed in the trial.
+Please state that the Data Protection Act and the General Data Protection Regulation are complied with.
+(Please note the duty of disclosure (about the rights of data subjects) that applies under the General Data Protection Regulation, see the Danish Data Protection Agency's guidance on this)

-2. What the purpose of the extraction is
+2. What the purpose of the set-aside is

 3. Whether the material is destroyed after analysis